 There are no specific legal issues arising from the report.
 As part of the Council's Risk Management Strategy, the corporate risk register identifies those high-level risks that could impact upon the Council's ability to deliver its corporate plan objectives and essential public services.
 Governance & Audit Committee are responsible for reviewing and assessing the Council's risk management, internal control and corporate governance arrangements.
 However, the identification of corporate risks within the risk register and monitoring the effectiveness of the mitigation measures are matters for Cabinet.
-The report confirms that there have been no significant changes in the risk profile during the final quarter of this financial year, as compared with the third quarter.
-Two risks have reduced their risk scores, one risk was escalated to the corporate risk register and another de-escalated.
+The report confirms that there have been no significant changes in the risk profile during the first quarter of this financial year, as compared with the final quarter of last year.
+In comparison to quarter 4, all risks scores have remained the same with one risk having been escalated to the corporate risk register from the finance area.